taniav1311/PS3-Railways-Hackathon/README.md

 # Delay Analysis Layer

-The Delay Analysis module focuses on understanding **how delays propagate through the railway network.**
+The Delay Analysis module focuses on how delays propagate through the railway network.

-A **Gradient Boosting regression model** estimates expected delay at each station along the route based on operational factors such as train identity, route position, seasonal conditions, and day of week.
+A Gradient Boosting regression model predicts delay at each station based on factors such as:

-The dashboard visualizes how delays accumulate as the train progresses through the corridor.
+•	train identity
+•	route position
+•	seasonal conditions
+•	day of week
+Predictions are visualized across the route to show how delays accumulate during a journey.

-To better interpret operational impact, a **Random Forest classifier** categorizes predicted delays into severity levels.
-This helps identify whether a delay is likely to remain minor or escalate into a cascading disruption affecting downstream stations.
+To interpret disruption impact, a Random Forest classifier categorizes delays into severity levels, helping estimate whether a delay will remain minor or escalate into a cascade affecting downstream stations.

-The interface also compares delay patterns under different seasonal scenarios such as monsoon, fog, and festival demand, highlighting stations where delays typically intensify.
+The dashboard also compares delay patterns across seasonal scenarios such as monsoon, fog, and festival demand.

 ---

 # Ticket Intelligence Layer

-The Ticket Intelligence module focuses on one of the most common passenger concerns: **waitlisted ticket confirmation.**
+The Ticket Intelligence module focuses on waitlisted ticket confirmation probability.

-A **Gradient Boosting classification model** analyzes booking parameters such as travel class, waitlist position, booking timing, train type, and seasonal demand.
+A Gradient Boosting classification model evaluates booking parameters including:

-Using these features, the model estimates the **probability that a waitlisted ticket will be confirmed.**
+•	travel class
+•	waitlist position
+•	booking timing
+•	train type
+•	seasonal demand

-The dashboard translates these predictions into practical booking guidance by displaying confirmation probability, suggesting safer booking windows, and identifying trains with better confirmation chances.
+The interface displays confirmation probability and provides booking guidance, including safer booking windows and alternative trains with better confirmation chances.

-This allows passengers to make **data-driven booking decisions instead of relying on uncertainty.**

 ---